Weaving: Industrial Revolution

-The invention in France of the Jacquard loom, patented in 1804, enabled complicated patterned cloths to be woven, by using punched cards to determine which threads of coloured yarn should appear on the upper side of the cloth.
+The invention in France of the Jacquard loom, by Joseph Marie Jacquard patented in 1804, enabled complicated patterned cloths to be woven, by using punched cards to determine which threads of coloured yarn should appear on the upper side of the cloth.
 The jacquard allowed individual control of each warp thread, row by row without repeating, so very complex patterns were suddenly feasible.
 Samples exist showing calligraphy, and woven copies of engravings.
 Jacquards could be attached to handlooms or powerlooms.

 A distinction can be made between the role and lifestyle and status of a handloom weaver, and that of the power loom weaver and craft weaver.
 The perceived threat of the power loom led to disquiet and industrial unrest.
 Well known protests movements such as the Luddites and the Chartists had handloom weavers amongst their leaders.
 In the early 19th-century power weaving became viable.
 Richard Guest in 1823 made a comparison of the productivity of power and handloom weavers:

 A very good Hand Weaver, a man twenty-five or thirty years of age, will weave two pieces of nine-eighths shirting per week, each twenty-four yards long, and containing one hundred and five shoots of weft in an inch, the reed of the cloth being a forty-four, Bolton count, and the warp and weft forty hanks to the pound, A Steam Loom Weaver, fifteen years of age, will in the same time weave seven similar pieces.

 He then speculates about the wider economics of using power loom weavers: